weissgruenbunt/green-directory/README.md

     assigned to a local territory.
   - `COMMITTEE`: A not locally assigned sub-group of a party organisation.
+  - `YOUTH_ORGANIZATION`: A youth organization which is normally associated with a party.

 - `level` (mandatory).
 A sub-classification of an entry with type `REGIONAL_CHAPTER`.
 Possible values:
   - `DE:BUNDESVERBAND`